nfredmond/DOT-Dashboard/docs/PROJECT_MANAGEMENT_INTEGRATION.md

    - Component calls `addProject()` from the ProjectsContext
    - ProjectsContext stores the project and dispatches a 'project-added' event
    - MapBridge listens for the event and calls its `onProjectAdded` handler
-   - DirectLeafletMap receives the project data and renders it on the map
+   - DirectMapbox GL JSMap receives the project data and renders it on the map

 2. **Updating a Project**:
    - Project data is updated in the management interface
    - `updateProject()` is called on the ProjectsContext
    - ProjectsContext updates the store and dispatches a 'project-updated' event
    - MapBridge captures the event and passes it to the map components
-   - DirectLeafletMap updates the visualization with the changed data
+   - DirectMapbox GL JSMap updates the visualization with the changed data

 3. **Deleting a Project**:
    - `deleteProject()` is called on the ProjectsContext
    - ProjectsContext removes the project and dispatches a 'project-deleted' event
    - MapBridge relays this event to the map components
-   - DirectLeafletMap removes the project from visualization
+   - DirectMapbox GL JSMap removes the project from visualization

 ## Event-Based Communication